If you use these principles of organic gardening, the results are apparent.

 Plant some perennial plants that are slug-proof.
 Slugs or snails can decimate a plant very quickly.
 These pests are particularly fond of young perennials and those with tender leaves, particularly seedlings and young plants.
-Some types of perennials are not preferred by snails and slugs, however, or tastes bad.
+However, some types of perennials are not preferred by snails and slugs or taste bad.
 Some of these plants include achillea campanula, campanula, Helleborus, and heuchera.

 Brighten your flower beds with annuals and annuals.
 You can also use these flowers to fill any spaces between shrubs and perennials when they are in the sun.
 Some excellent choices include rudbeckia, hollyhock, sunflower, rudbeckia, petunia, and marigold.

-Transfer your favorite plants inside so they survive the winter frosts.
+Transfer your favorite plants inside, so they survive the winter frosts.
 You may be able to save the most resistant or expensive plants.
-Dig the plant up without damaging the roots carefully before transferring to the pot.
+Dig the plant carefully without damaging the roots before transferring it to the pot.

 Plants need a good supply of CO2 to reach their maximum growth.
 Plants will not thrive in environments where high levels of CO2.
 Greenhouses provide plants with high levels of CO2.